FirefoxBar/HeaderEditor/README.md

 An extension which can modify the request, include request headers, response headers, redirect requests, and cancel requests.

-You can install from [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/header-editor/) and [Chrome WebStore](https://chrome.google.com/webstore/detail/header-editor/eningockdidmgiojffjmkdblpjocbhgh) or install [our self-distribution version](https://github.com/FirefoxBar/HeaderEditor/releases).
+You can get this extension from [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/header-editor/) and [Chrome WebStore](https://chrome.google.com/webstore/detail/header-editor/eningockdidmgiojffjmkdblpjocbhgh)。

+But if you want to stay up-to-date with the latest developments, you should [install our self-distributed version](https://github.com/FirefoxBar/HeaderEditor/releases).

 This is a WebExtension.
 Require Firefox 52 or later.